Angel-Karasu/supermarket-scraper-api/README.md

 ## Compatible supermarkets

 - Auchan (Unable to select a specific supermarket)
+- Casino (Unable to select a specific supermarket)
 - Intermarché
 - Monoprix (Unable to select a specific supermarket)